kdaily/aws-cli/proposals/pr-contrib-guide.md

 changes within [TBD] business days.
-If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.
+If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale sent back to the queue of issues ready for contribution.

 Once a pull request is complete with to the satisfaction of the maintainers, it is approved and can be merged and acknowledged as contribution from the